matthias-prangl/hsro-inf-kp.github.io/Exercise/README.md

 - To pop an element off the stack you also need to change the value in Stack itself

 Additionally you can try to implement the required methods for the Iterator trait.
+On calling the required method, the iterator should simply pop off the first element.
 You can look up the _Required Methods_ here: https://doc.rust-lang.org/std/iter/trait.Iterator.html

 ### Chaning the Simple Stack to take &str